dojo/docs/developer/design/builder.rst

 ====================

-The build system "discovers" the set of resources to process by traversing a set of file system trees, individual directories, and/or individual filenames.
+The build system "discovers" the set of resources to process by traversing a set of file system trees, individual directories, and/or individual files.
 There are two ways to specify which trees, directories, and/or files to
 discover:

 * provide an explicit list of trees, directories, and/or filenames by providing values for the profile properties ``trees``, ``dirs``, and ``files``.

 * provide a loader configuration that includes one or more package configurations.
-All resources in the tree implied by the package configuration ``location property`` will be discovered.
+All resources in the tree implied by the package configuration ``location`` property will be discovered.

 Trees, Dirs, and Files
 ----------------------